Recipes Appetizers & Snacks Pastries Mary Berry Sausage Rolls

 Mary Berry Sausage Rolls – Best British Recipe

 This is the kind of recipe I would do again in a heartbeat.
-Once you try a bite of these warm, flaky, well-seasoned old-fashioned sausage rolls, you’ll definitely understand what I mean!
+Once you try a bite of these warm, flaky, well-seasoned old-fashioned sausage rolls, you’ll understand what I mean!

 The sausage roll is an old English and Irish staple that’s easy to forget just how smart it is.
 You can make small sausage rolls for an appetizer and turn them up into long pieces.
 They pack nicely in a lunch box, or picnic basket and are perfect for a buffet or a standup English party.
 So often overlooked, it’s time once again to celebrate the British sausage roll.